r3c/arshive/readme.md

   or if no backup was successfully created yet.
 Default value is 86400 (1 day).
 - `keep=N`: keep the last N successfully created backup files and delete older ones.
 Default value is 7.
+- `max_size=N`: log a warning if size of created backup file is larger than N bytes.
+- `min_size=N`: log a warning if size of created backup file is smaller than N bytes.

 ## Resource